ssvassiliev/Basics_of_Computers/_episodes/03-operating_systems.md

 MacOS is built on top of a UNIX-like OS, which is why it shares many common characteristics with Linux.
 Unlike Microsoft, whose idea is to make the product as widely available and easy to get to as possible, Apple aims to make their products top quality but pricey and incompatible with other hardware.
 You can't run any software you want in their hardware, and you can't install their software anywhere else than a Mac machine.

 #### Linux
-Linux is the base of many open-source OSs.
-Unlike Windows and MAC OS, Linux isn't a full operating system, but a collection of programs, utilities and a kernel that many open-source OSs share.
+Linux is the base of many open-source operating systems.
+Unlike Windows and MAC OS, Linux isn't a single full operating system, but a collection of programs, utilities and a kernel.

-The kernel is the heart of any OS.
-It's the piece of software that interacts the closest with the hardware and the rest of the OS sits on top of it.
+What is a kernel?
+The kernel is the core component of the operating system.
+It's the piece of software that interacts the closest with the hardware and has complete control over all processes in the system.
 The Kernel is responsible for low-level tasks such as disk management, memory management, task management, and so on.

-Making Linux free was was also an excellent choice from the software quality point of view.
-This is because it makes easy for thousands of developers and companies around the world to collaborate in order to improve the system.
+When you install Linux you have to choose from one of the available disributions.
+But what is a Linux distibution and why there are many Linux distributions?

+Overall, the Linux project has a huge amount of open source code developed by different communities.
+When Linux was originally developed distributions did not exist.
+So developers would download the kernel from kernel.org they'd use various complicated tools to compile it, install it on a system, then compile the individual pieces of software downloaded from FTP sites of various software development communities and assemble this all by hand.
+This was difficult to do.
+The developers realized that it would be very helpful to provide a distribution of tools that users can use to quickly setup Linux systems.
+It turned out there was not going to be just one distribution because there were many different use cases and people wanted different sets of tools for various purposes.
+So this day many different Linux distributions exist each with its own goal and criteria for selecting software included with the operating system.

 Some of the Linux distributions are known to be the most secure and stable OSs out there.
 They're used in key spheres such as banking, finance, government, and military.

 As I mentioned above, Linux runs on most servers.
-It's used on most supercomputers and also on most cellphones (as mentioned above, Android uses the Linux kernel).
+It's used on most supercomputers and also on most cellphones (Android is based on Linux kernel).

 On the desktop/laptop side of things, Linux usage isn't nearly as widespread.
 Back in the day, the learning curve necessary to use Linux was considerably higher than for the other two OS options.
 This situation has been changing lately.
 Linux distributions put more focus on user-friendliness and it becomes easier to get computers with Linux installed by default.